robisim74/firebase-functions-typescript-starter/README.md

 2. Update `.firebaserc` with your `project-id`.

-3. Add your Firebase Functions to `index.ts`, and create different files for each one.
+3. Add your Firebase Functions to `index.ts` and create different files for each one.

 4. Update in `rollup.config.js` file external dependencies with those that actually you use to build the ES bundle.